History of the Iowa Alpha Chapter of Tau Beta Pi

 Of the 12 engineering students who were Charter Members of Iowa Alpha: 6 majored in Civil Engineering, 5 in Electrical Engineering and 1 in Mechanical Engineering.
 Eleven of these students were from within the state of Iowa, the lone exception being from South Dakota.
 One of the students died prior to the Charter being signed and before he graduated.
 After receiving their Bachelor of Science degrees, all 11 members took jobs in the private sector.
 Only two stayed in Iowa to pursue their careers, including the student from South Dakota.
 In the course of their careers, two of the Charter members founded their own companies, three became President and General Manager of their firms and two became Vice President and Chief Engineer.
 All remained practicing engineers throughout their careers, including those who reached executive positions.

 Since its beginning, the Chapter has enjoyed strong support from the Deans of the College of Engineering.
-From the first Dean of Engineering, Anston Marston to Dr. Sarah Rajala, the current dean, there have been 10 deans.
-All 10 have been Tau Beta Pi members and have served as advisors to Iowa Alpha.
+From the first Dean of Engineering, Anston Marston to W. Samuel Easterling, the current dean, there have been 11 deans.
+All 11 have been Tau Beta Pi members and have served as advisors to Iowa Alpha.

 While the Chapter dates back to 1907, Tau Beta Pi members date back to the first graduating class at Iowa State.
 One of the first Iowa State alumni initiated by Iowa Alpha as a Tau Beta Pi member was Edgar Stanton, a prominent professor and acting president of Iowa State on 4 different occasions.
 He came to Ames to study at the new Iowa State Agricultural College and Model Farm in 1868 and has the distinction of having received the first diploma in Iowa State’s first graduation class in 1872 a Bachelor of Science in Mechanical Arts, including Mechanical Engineering.